mattvenn/hackspace-power-controller/README.md

 # Hackspace RFID power switch & usage logger

-A system for logging usage and allowing inducted users to turn power up various machines.
+A system for allowing inducted users to turn power on to various machines.
+Usage time is logged to a google spreadsheet.
+Inducted users are managed using a google spreadsheet.

-Valid inducted users are fetched from a list once per day.

-Inducted users use their RFID cards to turn on power to the connected machines.

-Usage time is logged for maintenance and billing purposes.

-Power is controlled via 433MHz remote mains power sockets.

 # Project log